Off-Piste skiing and snowboarding is our favourite thing. It’s that feeling of freedom, unbridled and uncensored pleasure on the mind body and soul.

 Look, don’t laugh, we just get a little emotional when we talk about powder skiing, Especially at the prospect of not having to compete for first tracks, in resorts that place skiing at the forefront of their ethos; that’s why we thought we would share some knowledge, as that’s what it’s all about right?
 Share secrets, explore, discover and enjoy.

 Looking to impress on the slopes?
-See the 2021 snow collections!
+See the new snow collections!

 We wanted to make this article a wonderful resource of knowledge and info, so sit down and relax with a hot drink and read from start to finish or simply navigate to the country/resort you wish to head too.
 Easy Peasy.

 La Mongie also known as Grand Tourmalet Bareges is a unique skiing haven located in the Pyrenees and boasts the largest ski area in the region.
 But more to the point this ski resort has specially dedicated off-piste called the Nouvelle Glisse.
 This is a supervised off piste area that is on the three sides of Pic du Midi; Bareges, Artigues- Campen and Taoluet.
 Any off- piste thrill seeker can have their pick of undisturbed fresh powder runs in this lesser known resort away from the Alps.
 “La Mongie is the paradise of freeriding”, so get your tracks in before the secret is out!